serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   tags: # Optional service wide function tags
     foo: bar
     baz: qux
+  tracing:
-  tracingConfig: Active # optional, can be 'Active' or 'PassThrough'
+    lambda: true # optional, can be true (true equals 'Active'), 'Active' or 'PassThrough'

 package: # Optional deployment packaging configuration
   include: # Specify the directories and files which should be included in the deployment package